'Phantom of the Opera' takes a final Broadway bow after 13,981 performances

 "I think the enduring appeal is because it's so romantic and because audiences escape into it," the late director said for the 25th anniversary.
 "It has a world of its own.
 And whatever problems they have out on the street and in their daily lives, they come in here and it's like a little kid tripping on a fairy tale or something.
 Only this is a slightly dangerous one.
 But the point is, I think that they escape from reality for a couple of hours and in a romantic world."

 "The Phantom being misunderstood, I think is a big symbol for a lot of people," says Ben Crawford, who now has the distinction of being the last Phantom to haunt the Majestic Theatre on Broadway.
+[Ed.
+Note: Laird Mackintosh played the Phantom at the final performance on Sunday, April 16, filling in for Crawford who was ill.]
 Like other Phantoms before him, he has a special relationship with the Phans who've visited the show over and over.
 Some even send him their own artwork.
 "They saw that I had dinosaurs in my room," he says, "because when I play with my kids on FaceTime, my son loves dinosaurs, so they 3D printed this velociraptor that's, like, in a tuxedo with a phantom mask.
 And it came to my dressing room in a box with, like, holes in it so it could breathe."

 But even the longest running show in Broadway history has to close at some point.
 Producer Cameron Mackintosh says Phantom was losing money, even before the pandemic.
 So, last September, he and Andrew Lloyd Webber announced a final date.
 "The following week, we were profitable for the first time," Mackintosh said in a phone interview from London.
 "So, you know, it was the right decision to take at the right time.
 And, you know, I think people's memory now is back with people saying Phantom of the Opera is one of the great successes of all time, which is what one always prays when a great show finishes."